-Video replay can be utilized at the indoor national and world championships for "team fouls" and "technical fouls" for clarification.
-The only video permissible will be from the official video supplier of the indoor national championships.
+Video replay can be utilized for "team fouls" and "technical fouls" Jury clarification.
+The only video permissible will be from the official video supplier of the championships.
 In order for a foul to be overturned, the video evidence must be conclusive.